damonkelley/blog.damonkelley.me/source/2016-06-30-assertion-per-test-ratio.html.markdown

 ### State is difficult to test

-In OOP, objects are data + behaviour, and it is pretty common for objects behaviour to mutate its data.
+In OOP, objects are data + behaviour, and it is common for an object's behaviour to mutate it's data.
 So how do we test this?

 In certain cases you can benefit from multiple assertions here.
 If you are familiar with "Arrange Act Assert", then this might be called "Arrange Assert Act Assert".

 Lets look at an example

 ```java
 class IncrementalServer {

     private int current = 0;